Editor's note

 Whey

 Natural milk is fresh from the farm.
-What most of you will need to do if you want natural whey is to make your own yogurt or milk kefir and strain the liquids from the solids (or get commercial yogurt ).
+What most of you will need to do if you want natural whey is to make your own yogurt or milk kefir and strain the liquids from the solids (or get commercial yogurt).
 This liquid whey is still probiotic because of the process used to make the yogurt or kefir - a culture that needs to be added back into the pasteurized milk.
 Use the liquid for the corned beef and the solid for "yogurt cheese."
 Since we are cooking this beef, preservation is not such an issue.
-In fact, you could also use a bit of tomato sauce or paste for a bit of acid to tender it.
+In fact, you could also use a bit of tomato sauce or paste for a bit of acid to tenderize it.

 Our cookbook Common Roots, which you can purchase digitally or in hard copy, provides a good introduction to traditional foods made easy, a bit of Adirondack History, and Mindful Cooking/Living Tips.